MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/cortana-at-work-voice-commands.md

 ---
-title: Set up and test custom voice commands in Cortana for your organization (Windows 10)
+title: Set up and test custom voice commands in Cortana for your organization (Windows)
 description: How to create voice commands that use Cortana to perform voice-enabled actions in your line-of-business (LOB) Universal Windows Platform (UWP) apps. ms.prod: w10 ms.mktglfcycl: manage